grncdr/guacamole-auth-hmac/README.md

 ## Installation

+The current release of guacamole-client (0.8.2) is missing some internal APIs used by this plugin, so you will have to build the [unstable branch][unstable] of Guacamole until those changes are released in a new version.

-Currently this plugin requires a [patch to guacamole-client][putconfig-pr].
-The simplest way to get this running is to [install normally][guac-install] and then replace guacamole.war with a custom build of [my branch][putconfig].
+The simplest way to get this running is to [install normally][guac-install] and then replace guacamole.war with a build of [guacamole-client@unstable][unstable].
 The manual explains [how to build guacamole-client][guac-build].

 After you have a version of guacamole running that implements `SimpleConnectionDirectory.putConfig` you can build, deploy, and configure this